-For a complete list of abbreviations and acronyms, see the Dell Dimension Help file.
+For a complete list of abbreviations and acronyms, see the Dell Dimension Owner's Manual.

 If you purchased a DellTM n Series computer, any references in this document to Microsoft® Windows® operating systems are not applicable.

 Information in this document is subject to change without notice. © 2004 Dell Inc. All rights reserved.